Mari0-CE/Mari0-Community-Edition/0readme.md

 implemented D-prog-55:sound-stuff, successfully this time

-finished raccoon character
+finished raccoon character - question: who resprited it? it doesn't look horrible anymore

-unadded sounds

 will make trueflyhorizontal/trueflyvertical that actually travels using speedx